-- A Direct Request Worksheet showing the rent owing during the portion of this tenancy in question,; - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the Notice) dated April 02, 2019; and - A copy of the Proof of Service of the Notice form asserting that the Notice was served to the tenant by way of posting it to the door of the rental unit on April 02, 2019;
+- A copy of a residential tenancy agreement; - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the Notice) dated April 08, 2019; and - A copy of the Proof of Service of the Notice form asserting that the Notice was served to the tenants by way of personal service via hand-delivery on April 08, 2019.
+The Proof of Service form establishes that the service was witnessed by "SP" and a signature for "SP" is included on the form.